-You state in your letter that a customer of the services the Company provides does not receive any tangible personal property.
-You do not make any representations regarding the transfer of computer software to your customers.
-However, the License and Service Agreement and the License and Services Terms and Conditions seem to indicate that the customer receives an application program interface (API) or desktop software client as part of the service.
 Computer software is defined broadly in the Retailers' Occupation Tax Act.
-If a provider of a service provides to the customer an API, applet, desktop agent, or a remote access agent to enable the customer to access the provider's network and services, it appears the customer is receiving computer software.
-Although there may not be a separate charge to the customer for the computer software, it is nonetheless subject to tax, unless the transfer qualifies as a non-taxable license of computer software.
-If the provider, as a serviceman, is not otherwise required to be registered under Section 2a of the Retailers' Occupation Tax Act and qualifies as a de minimis serviceman, the provider could elect to pay Use Tax on its cost price of the computer software.
+If a provider of a service provides to the subscriber an API, applet, desktop agent, or a remote access agent to enable the subscriber to access the provider's network and services, the subscriber is receiving computer software.
+Although there may not be a separate charge to the subscriber for the computer software, it is nonetheless subject to tax, unless the transfer qualifies as a non-taxable license of computer software.